markcot/pands-problem-set/README.md

 end of the list and checked last value in the list to see if it equals 1.

-The program worked, but the output was a in a list format if the print(l) command was used. eg for starting at integar 10, output is [10, 5.0, 16.0, 8.0, 4.0, 2.0, 1.0] I noticed that the output of the even number division was a float instead of integar.
+The program worked, but the output was a in a list format if the print(l) command was used. eg for starting at integer 10, output is [10, 5.0, 16.0, 8.0, 4.0, 2.0, 1.0] I noticed that the output of the even number division was a float instead of integer.
-I added the i = int() function in the previous loop to force the even number division into an integar.
-I think the float divsion // may have had the same effect.
+I added the i = int() function in the previous loop to force the even number division into an integer.
+I think the float division // may have had the same effect.

 I then needed to extract the values from the list 'l' and print them in a line to get the same text as shown in the exercise.